-In the otherwise brilliant Get Out, an evil hypnotherapist sends Daniel Kaluuya into a trance, trapping him in a dark void called ‘the sunken place’.
+In the otherwise brilliant Get Out, an evil hypnotherapist sends Daniel Kaluuya into a trance, trapping him in a dark void called ‘the Sunken Place’.
 In Cary Fukunaga’s Netflix series Maniac, Jonah Hill and Emma Stone participate in an experimental retro-futuristic therapy program where they enter alternate virtual realities and slay personified versions of their past trauma (whew).
 Needless to say, Maniac’s grasp of mental illness is not very accurate.

-Russian Doll has more in common with Maniac that it first appears.
+Russian Doll has more in common with Maniac than it first appears.
 In episode 3, Nadia realises that she is not the only person experiencing the time loop.
 Alan (Charlie Barnett) is also reliving the same day over and over, although he is extremely comfortable in the situation.

 Alan’s routine happens to be the day his long-term girlfriend breaks up with him, right before he plans to propose.
-An anxiety-riddled control freak, Alan plans to let the worst day of his life wash over him again and again, on his terms.
+An anxiety-riddled control freak, Alan plans to let the worst day of his life wash over him again and again, on *his* terms.
 Behind his calm and collected exterior is the deep fear that he won’t know what to do if life went on as usual.
-All that is upended when Nadia barges in on him and insists that they “solve” their situation together.
+All that is upended when Nadia barges in on him and insists that they resolve their situation together.

 And so they become a difecta on the road to recovery, sometimes together, sometimes apart.
 Between the two of them lies Russian Doll’s bleeding soul.
 Nadia and Alan are drowning and can barely face themselves.
 Helping another person is going to take a lot of work.